zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
-I've been involved with technology and interactivity for most of my life and enjoy taking things apart to figure out how they work.
-I'm an excellent researcher and self-learner with a passion for knowledge and understanding.
-I'm currently participating in a 'batch' at the [Recurse Center](https://www.recurse.com) to sharpen my coding skills and gain inspiration from a cohort of talented programmers.
-In my former life I was a Lighting and Sound Designer and Production Manager for Theatre, Opera, and Dance.
-I've also spent significant time teaching those subjects at the university level.
+I've been involved with interactive technology for most of my life.
+I enjoy taking things apart to figure out how they work.
+I'm an excellent researcher and self-learner.
+I'm currently participating in a 'batch' at the [Recurse Center](https://www.recurse.com) to sharpen my skills and be inspired by a cohort of talented programmers.
+In my former life I was a Lighting and Sound Designer and Production Manager for Theatre, Opera, and Dance and an educator at the University level.

 ## Languages & Tools
 <div>